Paperback-iOS/website/src/faq/index.md

 ### Manga are not showing up in my library after I follow them

-You need to [adjust your content settings](/guides/getting-started/content-settings) for Adult titles to be shown in the library.
+You need to [adjust your content settings](/getting-started/content-settings) for Adult titles to be shown in the library.

 ## Extensions

-### Adding other third party extensions
+### Adding other third-party extensions

 1. Navigate to `Settings > Extensions`
 1. Press `Edit` button in the top-right corner